thyme4soup/cs109a-final-project/predicting-the-2018-midterm.md

 ### Results

+The following models were trained using available 2016 data in two forms: with and without previous election data (see data exploration section for more info).
+The accuracies reported describe the models' efficacy on predicting 2018 outcomes.

 | Model          | Accuracy on Full Test Data | Accuracy on Demographic Only Data |
 |----------------|---------------------------:|----------------------------------:|
 | LASSO          |                     90.93% |                            79.93% |